Quantum Network Discrimination: Asymptotic bounds for superchannel discrimination

 Note that for all results in this section we had to take the limit of $\epsilon\rightarrow 0$ as we do not know whether the given rates are strong converse rates.
 We remark that via the reduction to a channel problem one can easily get strong converse bounds in terms of the max-relative entropy~\cite{BHKW} or the amortized geometric Renyi divergence~\cite{fang2019geometric}, see also Remark~\ref{Rmk:strongConverse} for more details.

 The results in this section are all based on optimizing over product channels.
-Clearly, we are not making full use of the additional possibilities of a superchannel and in the next section we will discuss what happens when we lift this restriction.
+Clearly, we are not making full use of the additional possibilities provided by a superchannel and in the next section we will discuss what happens when we lift this restriction.